ChoiceCoin/Quantum/README.md

 A quantum computer is a physical system harnessing quantum effects to perform computation.
 Quantum computers differ from classical computers because of the way in which they process information.
 Classical computers process information with bits, a binary representation.
 However, quantum computers process information with qubits, which represent information in a complex vector space.

+The qubit is an innovation advancing the goal to improve the efficiency and power of classical computing methodologies with quantum mechanics.
+A qubit may represent a zero, one, or zero and one simultaneously in a state of superposition.
+The qubit allows for faster computing and less electrical power consumption compared to its classical counterpart.

 # Resources
 [Quantum Patents](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3554925)